FIVE MOST SURPRISING FINDS

 The Voices That Will Not Be Silenced

-Not everyone has accepted the silence.
-Dr. Alveda King, the niece of Dr. Martin Luther King Jr. and the daughter of civil rights activist A.D.
-King, has spent decades speaking against what she calls “the great deception.”
-King has argued publicly and repeatedly that her uncle’s vision of justice is incompatible with an institution that disproportionately eliminates Black children.
+Dr. Alveda King refuses to accept the silence.
+Niece of Dr. Martin Luther King Jr. and daughter of civil rights activist A.D.
+King, she has spent decades speaking against what she calls “the great deception,” arguing publicly that her uncle’s vision of justice is incompatible with an institution that disproportionately eliminates Black children.

-She has pointed out that the Planned Parenthood “Margaret Sanger Award” was given to Coretta Scott King in 1968 — not to Martin Luther King Jr. himself, as is sometimes claimed.
-Planned Parenthood has used this association for decades.
-But King never spoke publicly in support of abortion.
+She has pointed out that Planned Parenthood gave its “Margaret Sanger Award” to Coretta Scott King in 1968 — not to Martin Luther King Jr. himself, as is sometimes claimed.
+For decades the organization has leaned on this association, though King never spoke publicly in support of abortion.
 The award recognized Coretta Scott King for her work on family planning broadly defined (King, A. C., Testimony before U.S. House Judiciary Committee, Subcommittee on the Constitution, 2011).

-The late Dr. Mildred Fay Jefferson, the first Black woman to graduate from Harvard Medical School, spent decades fighting Planned Parenthood’s presence in minority communities.
-She served as president of the National Right to Life Committee and argued, with the precision of a surgeon and the fury of a prophet, that the targeting of Black communities with abortion services was the continuation of the eugenics movement by other means.
+The late Dr. Mildred Fay Jefferson—the first Black woman to graduate from Harvard Medical School—spent decades opposing Planned Parenthood’s presence in minority communities.
+As president of the National Right to Life Committee she argued that abortion services aimed at Black communities extended the eugenics movement by other means, and she made the case with a surgeon’s precision and a prophet’s fury.

-These voices exist.
-They are documented.
-They are credentialed.
-They are ignored — not because their arguments lack merit, but because their arguments threaten the financial and political infrastructure that benefits from the silence.
+These documented and credentialed voices exist, yet they are ignored—not because their arguments lack merit, but because those arguments threaten the financial and political infrastructure that benefits from the silence.

 The Question That Must Be Asked

-Since the legalization of abortion in 1973 with Roe v.
-Wade, an estimated 20 million Black pregnancies have been terminated in the United States (Guttmacher Institute, Abortion Incidence and Service Availability In the United States, 2020; CDC Abortion Surveillance racial proportion data, 1973–2020; U.S. Census Bureau population totals).
+The legalization of abortion occurred in 1973 with Roe v.
+Wade, after which an estimated 20 million Black pregnancies were terminated in the United States (Guttmacher Institute, Abortion Incidence and Service Availability In the United States, 2020; CDC Abortion Surveillance racial proportion data, 1973–2020; U.S. Census Bureau population totals).

-Every leader who defends the status quo must answer this question — if Margaret Sanger could see the current numbers — the disproportionate termination rates, the strategic facility placement, the elimination of Black life at a pace that exceeds every other demographic in America — would she be horrified, or would she be satisfied?
+Every leader defending the status quo faces this question.
+If Margaret Sanger saw the current numbers—the disproportionate termination rates, the strategic facility placement, the elimination of Black life at a pace that exceeds every other demographic in America—would she be horrified, or would she be satisfied?

-Read her writings.
-Read the Negro Project proposal.
-Read the letter to Clarence Gamble.
-Read the plan for peace.
-Read the language about weeds and the unfit and the menace of the feebleminded.
-And then look at the numbers — the CDC numbers, the New York City numbers, the geographic mapping data, the funding flows, the endorsements.
+Consider her writings — the Negro Project proposal, the letter to Clarence Gamble, the plan for peace, and the language about weeds, the unfit, and the menace of the feebleminded.
+The numbers from the CDC, New York City records, geographic mapping data, funding flows, and endorsements deserve equal scrutiny.
+One is left to decide whether current trends represent accident or fulfillment.

 The Puzzle and the Solution